 The Midlands jewish communities

-This page is dedicated to the small Jewish community of Kadoma (formerly Gattoma) which existed for some 50 years from the 1930s through to early 1980s.
-We also have references to the Kwe Kwe (Que Que) and Gweru (Gwelo) communities (Editor – material to be added).
+This section is dedicated to the small Jewish community of Kadoma (formerly Gatooma) which existed for some 50 years from the 1930s through to early 1980s.
+We also have references to the Kwe Kwe (Que Que) and Gweru (Gwelo) communities.
+(Editor invites anyone with additional material use the contact page below).

 For some unique video footage of the Kadoma Jewish Community – see below.
 To view the Kadoma Jewish Cemetery.